Because if you didn't, that likely means that you were too close. And if you were too close, that means you're dead.

 13. And just as important, have things to keep you busy like books, paper, and pens.

 14. Finally, have potassium iodide pills on hand.
-These pills help protect against a variety of cancers if taken during a nuclear emergency.
+If taken during a nuclear emergency, these pills help protect against a variety of cancers that can result from exposure to nuclear fallout.
+Better safe than sorry.

 In sum, a nuclear attack could happen under several different scenarios.
 Thus, it's important to note that dealing with one will take some flexibility.
 That said, being ready for at least one or two possible scenarios is better than none.